Overall Score 7.5 Represents average audio ecosystem compatibility score.

 , as many tend to believe that driver units of a bigger size automatically produce better sound quality.

-However, large drivers usually have difficulty producing high frequencies so yeah, larger drivers can generate louder sound, but this does not indicate that they produce better quality sound.
-Beoplay EX's lowest frequency is at 20Hz, low-frequency response inidcates how well an audio component produces low frequencies that can be heard, and if it makes any changes to the signal on its way through.
+However, large drivers usually have difficulty producing high frequencies so it's true that, larger drivers are capable of generating louder sound, but this does not mean that they produce better quality sound.
+Beoplay EX's lowest frequency is at 20Hz, low-frequency response measures if and how well an audio device produces low recognizable frequencies and if it makes any changes to the signal on its way through.

-Jabra Elite 7 Pro's lowest frequency is at 20Hz, this implies that both devices can make sound with equal bass Beoplay EX's highest frequency is at 20,000Hz, high-frequency response tells how well a particular audio device makes high recognizable frequencies and if it changes to the signal on its way through.
-Jabra Elite 7 Pro's highest frequency is at 20,000Hz, this means that both devices produce equal treble Beoplay EX's battery life is 8 hours, these last longer than 5 hours of listening which is considered average for a single charge.
-A device's battery life is usually given by the manufacturer, and with more battery hours, you get to use it for longer and requires fewer chargings.
+Jabra Elite 7 Pro's lowest frequency is at 20Hz, this means that both devices produce equal bass Beoplay EX's highest frequency is at 20,000Hz, high-frequency response indicates how well a particular audio component generates high recognizable frequencies and if it makes any changes to the signal on its way through.
+Jabra Elite 7 Pro's highest frequency is at 20,000Hz, this means that both devices can generate equal treble Beoplay EX's battery life is 8 hours, these last longer than 5 hours of listening which is considered average for a single charge.
+A device's battery life is commonly given by the manufacturer, and with more battery hours, you get to use it for longer and have to charge the device less often.

 Jabra Elite 7 Pro's battery life is more than that of Beoplay EX by 1 hours .
-Every time you recharge your device, they get a little less playing time.
-The effect is barely noticeable at first, but over a few years, your wireless earbuds will have shorter listening time.
-This is given by the vendor, and the Beoplay EX's case has a full charge of 20 hours.
+Each time you recharge your device, they get a little less playing time.
+The effect is not noticeable at first, but over time, your wireless earbuds will no longer play for long like they used to.
+This is given by the manufacturer, and Beoplay EX's case has a charge of 20 hours.

-A charging case with a longer battery life enables you to recharge your earbuds on the go several times before recharging the case itself.
-Jabra Elite 7 Pro's charging case has a battery life of 24 hours, more than that of Beoplay EX by 4 hours It requires 1.5 hours to fully charge the Beoplay EX's battery.
-It is recommended to charge fully the battery before using the earbuds when they have been in storage for extended periods.
+A charging case with more battery hours enables you to recharge your earbuds on the go many times before having to recharge the case itself.
+Jabra Elite 7 Pro's charging case has a battery life of 24 hours, more than that of Beoplay EX by 4 hours It takes 1.5 hours to fully charge the Beoplay EX's battery.
+It is recommended to fully charge the battery before using the earbuds for the first time.

 Beoplay EX, the device supports wireless charging.
-To charge the device, you simply put down on a supported charging pad.
-Jabra Elite 7 Pro also support wireless charging, take note of the charging standard of the earbuds.
+To charge the earbuds, you just place down on a supported charging pad.
+Jabra Elite 7 Pro also support wireless charging, take note of the charging standard of a device.

-Beoplay EX have a battery level indicator, an indicator shows you when the device has a low battery.
-Its lights display the charging state of your earbuds and case.
-Jabra Elite 7 Pro too have a battery level indicator, these allow you to determine the charging state of your device, whether fully charged, or having a low battery.
+The Beoplay EX have a battery level indicator, an indicator shows you when the earbuds has a low battery.
+The battery indicator lights display the charging state of your device and charging case.
+Jabra Elite 7 Pro too have a battery level indicator, charging indicators enable you to determine the charging state of your earbuds, whether fully charged, or the battery is running low.

-Beoplay EX have USB TYPE-C, a standard connector for transmitting both data and power in a single cable.
-Jabra Elite 7 Pro too use USB TYPE-C. This USB-C plug comes along with most current laptops, phones, and tablets.
+Beoplay EX use USB TYPE-C, an industry-standard connector for transmitting both data and power in a single cable.
+Jabra Elite 7 Pro too support USB TYPE-C. This USB-C plug is part and parcel of most current laptops, phones, and tablets.

-Beoplay EX have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that enables data movement between devices placed in close proximity, using short-wavelength, ultra-high frequency radio waves.
+The Beoplay EX have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that enables data transfers between devices placed in range, using short-wavelength, ultra-high frequency radio waves.
 Jabra Elite 7 Pro has a Bluetooth version of 5.2, equal to that of the Beoplay EX .
 Newer versions provide faster data transfers.
-Beoplay EX have a 10meters distance to connect via Bluetooth.
+The Beoplay EX have a 10meters distance to connect via Bluetooth.

-Jabra Elite 7 Pro have a maximum range of 10meters, equal to that of the Beoplay EX Beoplay EX support AAC, a codec used for Bluetooth audio.
+Jabra Elite 7 Pro have a maximum range of 10meters, equal to that of the Beoplay EX Beoplay EX support AAC, a codec that is used for Bluetooth audio.
 It supports 24-bit audio at 250kbps.
-Since it uses psychoacoustic modeling, it can provide better results than other codecs at a similar bit rate.
+Since it uses psychoacoustic modeling, it can provide better results than other codecs at the same bit rate.

-Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the Beoplay EX will work fine with your iPhone.
-If you intend on using these with Android , ensure that they also support aptX HD, LDAC, or LHDC as well.
+Being the highest quality codec that any Bluetooth-supporting Apple product supports, the Beoplay EX will work fine with your MacBook.
+If you intend on using these with Android you need to pay even closer attention to codec support for if they only have AAC they won't provide the best audio quality possible, ensure that they also support aptX HD, LDAC, or LHDC as well.
 Beoplay EX support APTX Adaptive, an audio codec for Bluetooth devices that are developed by Qualcomm.

 It has a variable bit rate (between 279kbps and 420kbps).
-The Beoplay EX have 6 microphones.
-Jabra Elite 7 Pro microphones are 8, more than that of Beoplay EX by 2 .
+Beoplay EX have 6 microphones.
+The Jabra Elite 7 Pro microphones are 8, more than that of Beoplay EX by 2 .
 More microphones result in better sound quality and help the earbuds to filter out background sounds.
-The Beoplay EX use a noise-canceling microphone, these microphones are designed to filter out noise from the earbuds' sound.
+The Beoplay EX use a noise-canceling type of microphone, these microphones are made to filter out noise from the desired sound.

 The Jabra Elite 7 Pro too use a noise-canceling microphone.
-This is useful in noisy areas.
-The Beoplay EX support ambient sound mode, which uses microphones to channel ambient noises to still be heard even when wearing them The Jabra Elite 7 Pro support ambient sound mode as well, helpful when you want to listen to music but also be aware of your surrounding, for example when you’re having a jog but would still want to be able to hear traffic.
+This is useful in noisy environments.
+Beoplay EX support ambient sound mode, which uses microphones to pass through ambient noises so that they can still be heard even when wearing the earbuds The Jabra Elite 7 Pro support ambient sound mode as well, helpful when you want to listen to music while being aware of your surrounding, say you’re having a run but would still want to hear traffic.

-Beoplay EX support fast charging.
-Most often, technologies like Qualcomm’s Quick Charge, are used to reduce the time it takes to charge the earbuds.
-Jabra Elite 7 Pro support fast charging.
+The Beoplay EX support fast charging.
+Commonly, technologies like Qualcomm’s Quick Charge, are used to lower the time it takes to fully charge the earbuds.
+The Jabra Elite 7 Pro too support fast charging.

-This kind is similar to regular charging, only that the battery fills up much faster.
-Say, with Quick Charge 3.0, the battery can be charged to 50% in just thirty minutes.
-The Beoplay EX support multipoint of 2 connections, the multipoint feature allows you to link to more than one Bluetooth device and switch between them.
+This kind is similar to regular charging, just that the battery is filling up much faster.
+For example, with Quick Charge 3.0, the battery is charged to 50% in just thirty minutes.
+The Beoplay EX have a multipoint of 2 connections, this feature allows you to link to more than one Bluetooth device and switch between them.

-Say, you can easily switch calls from one device to another without having to manually disconnect and reconnect.
-The Beoplay EX have a mute function, they support the option to mute/unmute a conversation directly from the device.
+For example, you can easily switch calls from one device to another without manually disconnect and reconnect.
+The Beoplay EX have a mute function, they have the option to mute/unmute a conversation directly from the earbuds.
 The Jabra Elite 7 Pro too support this function.

-It means that you unilaterally turn off the device's microphone, but still hear the other party talk.
-The Beoplay EX, so you can easily access the volume control, pause, play, mute, etc whichever functions are supported on the earbuds.
-The Jabra Elite 7 Pro also have a control panel on them.
+The mute function means that you are in position turn off the device's microphone, but still hear the other party talk.
+The Beoplay EX, so you can easily access the volume control, pause, play, mute, etc whichever features are supported on the earbuds.
+Jabra Elite 7 Pro too have a control panel on them.

-Beoplay EX have a warranty period of 3 Years, the period of time that warrant free repair and adjustment services in case of a malfunction occurring under normal use that has followed instruction manuals.
+The Beoplay EX have a warranty period of 3 Years, the period of time that warrant free repair and adjustment services in case of a malfunction occurring under normal use following instruction manuals.
 Beoplay EX have voice prompts.
-With voice prompts, you receive information via audio messages, say if there is a problem with the connection.
+Automatically receive information via audio messages, like if there is a problem with the connection.

-Jabra Elite 7 Pro too support voice prompts .i.e the earbuds notifies you if the battery is low, and you need to recharge them.
-The Beoplay EX come with a special pouch.
-Carrying earphones without a case, or putting them inside your pockets without a cover may easily put them at risk of getting damaged.
+The Jabra Elite 7 Pro too have voice prompts meaning the earbuds will notify you if the battery is low, and you need to recharge them.
+Beoplay EX come with their own special pouch.
+Carrying earphones openly, or putting them in your bag without a cover can easily put them at risk of getting damaged.

-Jabra Elite 7 Pro too have a case included, which offers safe transportation.
+Jabra Elite 7 Pro also have a travel bag included, which offers safe transportation.